Rebecca-123/m223_team_lovelace/README.md

 6. [Sprints 3,4 - Prototyping](https://github.com/Rebecca-123/m223_team_lovelace#prototyping---sprints-3-4)
 7. [Sprints 5,6 - Development](https://github.com/Rebecca-123/m223_team_lovelace#development---sprints-5-6)

+## Project Ideation

+### Unique Idea: celestial themed website with objects rotated around (gallery)
+#### Viewers can learn more about objects by clicking on images
+#### Website will also contain work from Test Prep Tuesday, Tech Talks and information about team members

+### Visual Thoughts
+#### Home page: gallery of celestial objects
+#### Each image will link to a page with more detailed information about the object
+#### Nav bar with Home, About > dropdown with team members, Celestial Objects > dropdown with different objects, Mini-Labs > dropdown with different pages including a greetings page, Journals

 ## Contributors
 | Name | GitHub ID and Profile | Tasks | Scrum Board | Commits |
 |:-----|:----------------------|:-----:|:-----------:|:-------:|